chrisgurney/things2md/README.md

 1. Click the gear icon for each command, and adjust these settings:
     - In the _General_ tab, set an alias for the command.
 For example, _tasks_today_ (You'll execute this from a slash command.)
     - In the _Output_ tab, under _Output channel for stdout_ set it to _Current file: caret position_

+# References

+- [things.sh](https://github.com/AlexanderWillner/things.sh) - I found this shell script late in the development of `things2md`, but it looks like another good interpretation of how to query the Things database.
+- [obsidian-things-logbook](https://github.com/liamcain/obsidian-things-logbook) - Obisidian plugin that periodically syncs the Things logook with Obsidian.
+This wasn't the behavior I was looking for, hence why I developed `things2md`.

 # Future Ideas